 Phi Sigma Tau establishes minimum requirements for induction.
 These include a student's majoring or minoring in philosophy, being in the top 35% of her university class, and having at least a 3.0 philosophy GPA.
-W&L has added to these that the student must be a junior or senior philosophy major and have at least a 3.3 philosophy GPA.
+W&L has strengthened and clarified these so that the student must be a junior or senior philosophy major or minor and have at least a 3.5 philosophy and overall GPA.

-On March 5, 2015, Washington and Lee University installed the Virginia-Mu chapter of Phi Sigma Tau on campus and induct the first W&L students will be inducted into the society.
+On March 5, 2015, Washington and Lee University installed the Virginia-Mu chapter of Phi Sigma Tau on campus and inducted the first W&L students into the society.

 Class of 2018

 Kiera Sweeny Judge